 One Day in Athens

-As a result, most people who spend one day in Athens will want to visit the Parthenon and Acropolis, Acropolis museum and a couple of other places of interest should time allow.
+As a result, most people who spend one day in Athens will want to visit the Parthenon and Acropolis, Mars Hill, Acropolis museum and a couple of other places of interest should time allow.

 I've got a comprehensive travel guide on how to enjoy one day in Athens that includes essential advice such as how to get from Piraeus Port to the center, what to see and more.

-You can find the full guide here: Athens in a day
+You can find my local's itinerary here: Athens in a day

 Two Days in Athens